-- 7.1 Perform all procedures when applicable and note each when appropriate.
-These procedures do not have to be performed in the order given. - 7.2 Document the examinations performed, the relevant observations, and the results. - 7.3 At various points in these procedures, a determination that a particular feature is not present or that an item is lacking in quality or comparability can indicate that the examiner should discontinue or limit the procedure(s).
+- 7.1 All procedures shall be performed when applicable and noted when appropriate.
+These procedures need not be performed in the order given. - 7.2 Examinations performed, relevant observations, and results shall be documented. - 7.3 At various points in these procedures, a determination that a particular feature is not present or that an item is lacking in quality or comparability may indicate that the examiner should discontinue or limit the procedure(s).
 It is at the discretion of the examiner to discontinue the procedure at that point and report accordingly or to continue with the applicable procedures to the extent possible.
-Document the reasons for such a decision. - 7.4 Determine whether the submitted questioned impression(s) were produced by a dry seal device.
-If the questioned impression was not created by a dry seal device, discontinue examination and report accordingly. - 7.5 Determine whether the examination is a comparison of questioned impressions; a comparison of a questioned impression(s) with a known impression(s); or a comparison of a questioned impression(s) with a dry seal device. - 7.6 Determine whether the submitted questioned impression(s) is suitable for comparison.
+The reasons for such a decision shall be documented. - 7.4 Determine whether the submitted questioned impression(s) were produced by a rubber stamp.
+If not a rubber stamp impression (original or copy), discontinue examination and report accordingly. - 7.5 Determine whether the examination is a comparison of questioned impressions; a comparison of a questioned impression(s) with a known impression(s); or a comparison of a questioned impression(s) with a rubber stamp(s). - 7.6 Determine whether the submitted questioned impression(s) is suitable for comparison.
 If it is not suitable for comparison, discontinue the procedure and report accordingly.
-Factors that affect the suitability include clarity, detail, degree of embossing or condition of the document. - Note 2-The original is usually necessary for the examination of individualizing characteristics. - Note 3-Limited sufficiency and comparability of the impressions can be a restrictive factor in an examination and its conclusions but does not necessarily require the discontinuation of the examination. - 7.7 If no known specimen impressions or dry seal device(s) were submitted, go to 7.13. - 7.8 If a known document(s) is submitted, determine whether the known document(s) is suitable for examination, or comparison, or both.
+Factors that affect the suitability include clarity, detail, degree of inking or condition of the document. - Note 2-Examination of the original is preferable, and consideration should be given to obtaining the original, if not submitted. - Note 3-Limited sufficiency and comparability of the impressions can be a restrictive factor in an examination and its conclusions but does not necessarily require the discontinuation of the examination. - 7.7 If no known specimen impressions or rubber stamp(s) were submitted, go to 7.13. - 7.8 If a known document(s) is submitted, determine whether the known document(s) is suitable for examination, or comparison, or both.
 If it is not suitable, discontinue the procedure and report accordingly.
-Factors that affect the suitability include clarity, detail, or condition of the document.
+Factors that affect the suitability include clarity, detail, or condition of the document. - 7.9 If the original is not submitted, evaluate the quality of the best available reproduction to determine whether signifi-

-- 7.9 If the original is not submitted, evaluate the quality of the best available reproduction to determine whether significant details have been reproduced with sufficient clarity for comparison purposes and proceed to the extent possible.
-If the reproduction is not of sufficient clarity for comparison purposes, discontinue these procedures and report accordingly. - 7.10 If a dry seal device(s) is submitted, its condition should be noted (for example, clean, dirty, worn, damaged). - 7.10.1 Note, when applicable, class characteristics (for example, typeface design and size). - 7.10.2 Note any visible features that reproduced on the impression. - 7.10.3 Prepare appropriate specimens, as needed. - 7.11 Determine if any of the known specimen impressions are suitable for comparison. - 7.12 If none of the known specimen impressions are suitable for comparison and no others are obtained, discontinue these procedures and report accordingly. - 7.13 Conduct a side-by-side comparison of the questioned impressions, or the questioned impression to the known impressions and/or to the dry seal device(s). - 7.13.1 Compare class characteristics (for example, impression format, typeface design, other present designs and relative sizes).
-If different, discontinue and report accordingly. - 7.13.2 Compare individualizing characteristics in common such as wear and damage defects, embossment variation patterns. - 7.14 Evaluate similarities, differences, and limitations.
+- cant details have been reproduced with sufficient clarity for comparison purposes and proceed to the extent possible.
+If the reproduction is not of sufficient clarity for comparison purposes, discontinue these procedures and report accordingly. - 7.10 If a rubber stamp(s) is submitted, its condition should be noted (for example, clean, dirty, inked, worn, damaged). - 7.10.1 Note, when applicable, class characteristics (for example, typeface design and size).
+Consideration should be given to sampling ink from the stamp prior to taking exemplars. - 7.10.2 Note any visible features that reproduce on the impression. - 7.10.3 Prepare appropriate specimens, as needed. - 7.11 Determine if any of the known specimen impressions are suitable for comparison. - 7.12 If none of the known specimen impressions are suitable for comparison and no others are obtained, discontinue these procedures and report accordingly. - 7.13 Conduct a side-by-side comparison of the questioned impressions, or the questioned impression to the known impressions and/or to the rubber stamp(s). - 7.13.1 Compare class characteristics (for example, size, type style, text, shape).
+If different, discontinue and report accordingly. - 7.13.2 Compare individualizing characteristics in common such as wear and damage defects, reproducible blemishes, impression voids, improper and extraneous inking, or coincidental peripheral printing. - 7.14 Evaluate similarities, differences, and limitations.
 Determine their significance individually and in combination. - 7.15 Reach a conclusion and report accordingly.